 PHP 8.4 introduced one of the most significant additions to the language's object model in years: property hooks.
-If you have ever written a class where half the code is boilerplate getters and setters that do almost nothing, property hooks are here to fix that.
+If you've ever written a class where half the code is boilerplate getters and setters that do almost nothing, property hooks are here to fix that.
 They let you define get and set behavior directly on a property declaration, eliminating an entire category of repetitive code.

 The Syntax